-The class will draw heavily on Torts, as well as from Civil Procedure, and Contracts.
-Familiarity with Agency and Evidence is also recommended but certainly not required.
+- A. The class will draw heavily on Torts, as well as from Civil Procedure, and Contracts.
+Every student in the class will have already had these courses in their 1L year. - B. Familiarity with Agency and Evidence is recommended but not required.

-II.
+III.
 Course Objectives